USS Dubuque (LPD-8): 1990s

+2000s

-From September 2006 to May 2007 Dubuque was deployed with USS Boxer and USS Comstock, transporting the 15th MEU to Iraq in support of Operation Iraqi Freedom where among other missions the ship served as a holding facility for Iraqi POWs.
+From January to July 2003 Dubuque was deployed with USS Boxer and USS Comstock, transporting the 15th MEU to Iraq in support of Operation Iraqi Freedom where among other missions the ship served as a holding facility for Iraqi POWs.
 Dubuque also assisted in the protection and maintenance of oil platforms in the northern part of the Persian Gulf.
+Dubuque served as the air platform that launched the Jessica Lynch rescue mission.

 Dubuque deployed again in 2008 with the Peleliu Expeditionary Strike Group.
 Her crew participated in the pursuit of identifying pirates and collecting intelligence on piracy off the Gulf of Oman and the Horn of Africa.
 She also participated in rescuing six mariners from a sinking vessel off the Philippine coastline on the way to the Persian Gulf.

-In early May 2009 Dubuque had to abort a humanitarian aid mission to the South Pacific after a sailor on board developed swine flu.
+In early May 2009 Dubuque had to abort a humanitarian aid mission to the South Pacific after a sailor on board developed Influenza A virus subtype H1N1 during the worldwide 2009 swine flu pandemic.
 It was later found out that approximately 50 cases were likely also H1N1 (swine flu).
+As a result, the ship's June 2009 deployment to Oceania in support of the Pacific Partnership program was canceled.

 On 9 September 2010, Marines attached to the 15th Marine Expeditionary Unit's Maritime Raid Force launched from Dubuque and boarded and seized control of the German-flagged MV Magellan Star off the coast of Somalia.
 The pirates had taken control of the ship the previous day.
 The Marines captured nine pirates and rescued eleven crew members who had taken refuge in a "safe room" on the ship.
 No shots were fired and no injuries were reported.

+Fate

 USS Dubuque was officially decommissioned on 30 June 2011.

-Swine flu outbreak

-In May 2009 the Navy announced that a sailor on the ship had been confirmed as infected with Influenza A virus subtype H1N1 during the worldwide 2009 swine flu pandemic.
-Fifty more of the ship's sailors were suspected to have also been infected.
-As a result, the ship's June 2009 deployment to Oceania in support of the Pacific Partnership program was canceled.
+Dubuque was sunk as a target on 11 July 2024 during the RIMPAC 2024 exercise A number of weapons were used during the test, including a Quicksink bomb dropped from a B-2 Spirit stealth bomber.